What is Work IT Out?

 - what it means to be enterprising and an exploration of self-employment.

 Clients were encouraged to provide feedback to ensure the course was tailored to their needs.

 Between its launch in July 2017 and March 2018, outcomes for Defining Futures were as follows:

-- 95 learners completed the course, surpassing the project target of 80;
+- 95 learners completed the training course, surpassing the project target of 80;

-- 38 learners who completed the course went on to secure employment;
+- 38 learners who completed the training course went on to secure employment;

-- 55 leaners who completed the course went on to positive destinations (work or training);
+- 55 leaners who completed the training course went on to positive destinations (work or training);

 - Defining Futures received significant support from Jobcentre Plus staff, third party organisations and the wider VCSE community who ensured that the course continued to be well promoted and attended.